 Heart attacks consistently rank among the leading causes of death for adults in the United States.
 Many of these cases are fully treatable if they are accurately diagnosed in the early stages.
 Far too often, however, doctors misinterpret patients’ symptoms and fail to diagnose cardiovascular conditions that lead to heart attack.
 If the opportunity for early diagnosis is missed, a heart attack is misdiagnosed, or doctors fail to diagnose a heart attack, the resulting damage can be irreparable and is often fatal.
 When these catastrophic events occur, healthcare providers may be held liable with medical malpractice lawsuits.

 At Fronzuto Law Group, our highly skilled New Jersey medical malpractice attorneys assist victims of misdiagnosed heart attacks and heart attacks that doctors fail to diagnose in hospitals, emergency rooms, and other healthcare facilities.
 Our attorneys have successfully represented countless clients in medical malpractice and hospital negligence matters throughout New Jersey and we are here to assist you.
 With years of experience and millions of dollars in successful verdicts and settlements recovered, our lawyers have the legal background, skill, and judgment you need in order make the best decisions in the difficult circumstances you face.
 If you have grounds for a lawsuit due to heart attack misdiagnosis or missed diagnosis, our team will zealously advocate for the compensation you need and deserve.
-Please schedule a free initial consultation with our heart attack misdiagnosis lawyers today by calling 973-435-4551.
-You may also contact our law firm online for a free review of your case.

 What is a Heart Attack?